Table of Contents

-A mesothelioma can be large enough to obscure the lung tissue behind it.
+Mesothelioma can be large enough to obscure the lung tissue behind it.
 A chest x-ray can show an almost complete, or a complete white-out, of the affected side.
-Sometimes, the lung tissue volume is reduced by the compressing tumor.
+Sometimes, the compressing tumor reduces the volume of the lung tissue.
 If this happens, the mediastinal structures, including the trachea, might be pulled towards the lesion.

 Pulmonary Edema and Acute Respiratory Distress Syndrome